 What is practical English?
 Let’s begin by defining the word practical.
 There are two definitions.
 First, if something is practical, it is concerned with the actual use of something and doing something, rather than with theory.
 Second, if something is practical, it is likely to succeed or be effective in real circumstances.
-Thus, practical English is English that you can use and apply in real life situations to help you communicate and gain understanding.
+Thus, practical English is English that you can use and apply in real life situations.
+This post will teach you 5 practical questions that will help you communicate and gain understanding when talking to someone.

 When learning English (or any language), there are some key (important) questions that will help you communicate more effectively and also support your learning.
-Let’s look at 5 practical English questions that will help you become a more effective communicator.
+The 5 practical English questions below will help you become a more effective communicator.

 5 Practical English Questions to Aid Communication